-You do not always have to be 100% "fit" to be able to do some work – in fact, work can help your recovery from health problems or support your overall wellbeing if you have a long-term health condition.
+Yes, you do not always have to be 100% "fit" to be able to do some work.
+In fact, work can help your recovery from health problems or support your overall wellbeing if you have a long-term health condition.

-You should go back to work as soon as you feel able to and, with your employer's agreement.
-This may be before your fit note runs out.
+You should go back to work as soon as you feel able to and with your employer's agreement.
+This may be before the end date on your fit note.

 For example, you may want to go back to work sooner if:

-- you've recovered from your illness or injury more quickly than expected
+- you've recovered from your illness or injury sooner than expected

 - your employer can offer you support to help you return to work

 If you want to go back to work before the end date on your fit note you should discuss your return to work with your employer.

 In some cases, your employer may not be able to agree to your early return.
 If this happens you should stay off work until the end date of your fit note.

 For example, this might happen if your employer is not able to make the required workplace adjustments.
 They will need to do a suitable risk assessment.

 You could ask your employer if it's possible to work from home during this time.